-She completed her MA in Political Philosophy under the supervision of Pr.
-Doctor Ian Carter, at the University of Pavia, including one semester abroad at the University of Lisbon, and obtained her BA in Philosophy at the University of Genoa under the supervision of Valeria Ottonelli.
+She completed her MA in Political Philosophy under the supervision of Ian Carter, at the University of Pavia, including one semester abroad at the University of Lisbon, and obtained her BA in Philosophy at the University of Genoa under the supervision of Valeria Ottonelli.

-In between her completion of her MA and her experience in Budapest, Elettra worked as social worker with refugees both in Italy, with Caritas Italy, and in Greece, in a facility for unaccompanied minors in Samos, with Metadrasi.
+In between the completion of her MA and her experience in Budapest, Elettra worked as a social worker with refugees both in Italy, with Caritas Italy, and in Greece, in a facility for unaccompanied minors in Samos, with Metadrasi.
 She has also worked with Greenpeace Italy and collaborated with Greenpeace Mediterranean.

 Beyond academia, she coordinates the editorial team of Rights!, a human-rights online publication, and she writes and translates for MeltingpotEurope, an Italian migration-focused project.
 She also collaborates with local NGOs as a photographer on social causes, e.g. against food waste.